Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Highlighting NameErrors

 IDEs typically offer a feature to highlight code that may cause a NameError.
-We recommend that this syntax be treated similarly to the expanded form f(x=x) to identify and highlight cases where the elided value variable may not exist.
+We recommend that this syntax be treated similarly to the expanded form f(x=x) to identify and highlight cases where the elided variable may not exist.
 What visual cue may be used to highlight these cases may be the same or different from that which would be used with the current syntax, depending on the IDE.

 Jump to definition